 Sarya chose to ignore Vidette and the snickering that accompanied her emphasis on the patronymic that was all Sarya had instead of a proper family name.
 It was nothing she wasn’t used to.
-The Service was the only socially acceptable outlet for musically-talented young people from the wealthy and noble classes; while art music and musical theatre enjoyed widespread popularity among the upper classes, those who performed it were considered little better than confidence tricksters and prostitutes.
-Being educated at a Skola and singing in a Service choir was a much more respectable endeavor, and the Skolas and Shrines were happy to accommodate the talented offspring of the rich and highborn in exchange for their families’ generous support.
-To get to where she was now, Sarya had had to work ten times harder than those daughters and sons of the privileged classes, and she had no intention of allowing the taunting of a spoiled bitch to make her back down.
+The Musical Service was the only socially acceptable outlet for musically-talented young people from the wealthy and noble classes; while art music and musical theatre enjoyed widespread popularity among the upper classes, those who performed it were considered little better than confidence tricksters and prostitutes.
+Being educated at a Skola of Music and singing in a Service choir was a much more respectable endeavor, and the Skolas and Shrines were happy to accommodate the talented offspring of the rich and highborn in exchange for their families’ generous support.
+To get to where she was now, Sarya had had to work ten times harder than those daughters and sons of the privileged classes, and she had no intention of allowing the taunting of a spoiled rich girl to make her back down.

 She handed out the last of the parts in silence, then, as Master Jiu called the choir back to order, she left the Shrine in search of breakfast and her bed.